hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/DiscreteMath/Logic/index.md

 ### Notation in the Logic Laws
 The **T** and **F** stand for True and False, respectively.
 The $p$, $q$, and $r$ used in the diagram are just variables that have boolean values.
 They can stand for a single variable in an equation or a piece of an expression (ex. $p$ can just be a variable in the equation as $p$ itself like how you can have $x$ in an expression in Calculus OR it can be representative for something bigger than a single variable like how you can have $x = (a + b/2)$ in Calculus).
 The $\equiv$ symbol means "logically equivalent" (i.e. equal to).
 The $\rightarrow$ symbol is called "the arrow of implication" read in an expression as "implies".
 So $p \rightarrow q$ is read aloud as "$p$ implies $q$".

-> Note: The first one in Table 7 is called "Definition of Implication" and the first one in Table 8 is called "Definition of Equivalence".
+> Note: The first one in Table 7 is called "Definition of Implication" and the first one in Table 8 is called "Definition of Equivalence/Biconditional".

 ---